 ¡Gracias!

-Roots on Record was made possible thanks to a major grant from the Alabama Humanities Foundation, a state partner with the National Endowment for the Humanities.
-Project personnel included Justin St. Clair (Project Director and Design Coordinator), Frye Gaillard (Project Scholar), Becky McLaughlin (Humanities Advisor), Pat Cesarini (Grant Evaluator), and Steve Almquist (Humanities Scholar).
-The ideas expressed herein are not necessarily those of the Alabama Humanities Foundation or the National Endowment for the Humanities.
+The release of IMC Volume One and IMC Volume Two was made possible thanks to major grants from the Alabama Humanities Alliance, a state affiliate of the National Endowment for the Humanities.
+Personnel included Justin St. Clair (Project Director and Design Coordinator), Frye Gaillard, Becky McLaughlin, Pat Cesarini, Steve Almquist, and Steven Trout.
+The ideas expressed on the LPs and this website are not necessarily those of the Alabama Humanities Alliance or the National Endowment for the Humanities.

 Musicians and Artists